JV1703/to-do/README.md

 ## Libraries - in development
 * [Firebase](https://firebase.google.com/) Firebase is an app development platform that helps you build and grow apps and games users love.
 Backed by Google and trusted by millions of businesses around the world.
-* [Work Manager](https://developer.android.com/topic/libraries/architecture/workmanager) WorkManager is the recommended solution for persistent work
+* [Work Manager](https://developer.android.com/topic/libraries/architecture/workmanager) Work Manager is the recommended solution for persistent work